scrapy/scrapy/docs/topics/feed-exports.rst

 Default: ``True``

 Whether to export empty feeds (i.e. feeds with no items).
-If False and there is no items, no new files are created and existing files are not modified.
+If ``False``, and there are no items to export, no new files are created and existing files are not modified, even if the :ref:`overwrite feed option
+<feed-options>` is enabled.

 .. setting:: FEED_STORAGES